marciof/Eon/specification/specification.md

 (reduce map:Map default reducer:Function)
 ```

-A function that iterates over a map, calling the reducing function with each previously returned value (starting with the initial default value) as parameter `accumulator`, each map value as parameter `value`, and each map key as parameter `key`, and then returns the last reduced value.
+A function that iterates over a `map`, calling the `reducer` function with each previously returned value (starting with the initial `default` value) as parameter `accumulator`, each map value as parameter `value`, and each map key as parameter `key`, and then returns the last reduced value.

-If the map is empty the default value is returned immediately.
+If the `map` is empty the `default` value is returned immediately.

+### Conditions

 If less or more than three arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.